 Pipe-less aeration floor

-The dramatic cost increases in resin pipe, stainless steel and fuel inspired the development of this “pipe-less” aeration floor, now called the Comp-Dog.
+The dramatic cost increases in resin pipe, stainless steel and fuel inspired the development of this “pipe-less” aeration floor, called the CompDog.
 The design relies on the structural holding capacity of compost and a removable and reusable form.
 Raw compost is placed on top of the CompDog and allowed to settle for 12 to 24 hours.
-Then the form is removed and the void space (tunnel) that remains is used as an aeration plenum, replacing the need for resin pipe above grade.
-ECS spent eighteen months of field trials and research finalizing a design that can withstand the rough service found at compost facilities.
-CompDogs are constructed of heavy coated and double walled polyester material.
+Then the form is removed and the void space (tunnel) that remains is used as an aeration plenum, replacing the need for resin pipe above-grade.
+CompDogs are designed to withstand the harsh environment of com-posting sites, and are constructed of heavy coated and double-walled polyester material.
 They can be made to any length up to 90 feet long.
-Units eliminate resin based above grade pipe, and the associated labour and maintenance involved with its process.
-Since the CompDog is removed with the first 24 hours of operation, there are no pipes in the way when it’s time to move a pile.
+Units eliminate resin based above-grade pipe, and the associated labour and maintenance involved with its process.
+Since the Comp-Dog is removed with the first 24 hours of operation, there are no pipes in the way when it’s time to move a pile.